rixx/books.rixx.de/data/reviews/jenny-odell/how-to-do-nothing/index.md

 ---

-DNF: The writing style was grating for me, and the book opened with such strong tech pessimism ("kids these days don't know how to talk to each other", phrased a bit more nicely) that I disengaged very soon.
+DNF: The writing style was grating for me, and the book opened with such strong tech pessimism ("kids these days don't know how to talk to each other", phrased more nicely) that I disengaged very soon.
 Later she goes on to say that she only objects to *commercial* social networks, and that she's sure that decentralised communal ones are perfectly nice, but she had already lost me.